 In accordance with the objectives of EGRPRA, the Board asks the public to identify areas of its regulations that are outdated, unnecessary, or unduly burdensome.
-In addition to this initial notice, the Board will issue three more notices for comment over the course of the next two years, at regular intervals.
-The EGRPRA review supplements and complements the reviews of regulations that NCUA conducts under other laws and its internal policies.3
+In addition to this second notice, the Board will issue two more notices for comment during 2015, at regular intervals.
+The EGRPRA review supplements and complements the reviews of regulations that NCUA conducts under other laws and its internal policies.